badasswp/convert-blocks-to-json/readme.txt

 With the ability to seamlessly transfer block data between environments, you can maintain consistency, streamline content updates, and enhance the efficiency of your development workflow.

+== Screenshots ==

+1. Convert Blocks to JSON icon - Convert your blocks to JSON and vice versa.
+2. Convert Blocks to JSON options - View, Import Blocks & Export Blocks.
+3. Convert Blocks to JSON sidebar - See Convert Blocks to JSON on sidebar.

 == Changelog ==

 = 1.0.2 =